Mulaudzi, Mbane, Ramalepe, Simpore and Dabda help Dinamo-BSUPC to maiden Belarusian Cup title | Goal.com

 With the first-half ending in scoreless, there was a level of urgency at the start of the second half with Simpore for Dinamo, while Akaba's introduction could not earn Minsk a breakthrough.

-Dinamo had the last try for a goal in regulation time after Mulaudzi was introduced but Minsk were rock-solid to force a stalemate.
+Dinamo had the last try for a goal in regulation time after Mulaudzi was introduced but Minsk were rock-solid to ensure a stalemate.